Author: Lawrence Tougas

 Page Numbers: 144

 Too often I hear from a club that is on thin ice with its neighbors, often over noise.
-When I dig into the issue I find that the fliers have kept to themselves because they thought out of sight was out of mind.
-They thought that by keeping to themselves they wouldn’t draw negative attention and would be left to fly in peace.
+When I dig into the issue, I find that the flyers have kept to themselves because they thought that out of sight was out of mind.
+They believed that by keeping to themselves they wouldn’t draw negative attention and would be left to fly in peace.

 But that results in no positive attention—attention that makes them a part of their community, builds relationships with the decision makers, and gives them a fighting chance when a small group of vocal objectors takes a dislike to them.